cynicalandrew/INNERFACE/README.md

 - **GUI Pin Control** — Control Raspberry Pi GPIO pins from the HUD interface.
 Toggle lights, fans, LED matrices, or any suit-integrated tech.
 - **Electron-Powered** — Fully cross-platform and built with modern web technologies.
   ⚠️ _Note: The current `package.json` is configured for `arm64` architecture.
 If you're building for another Linux platform, you'll need to modify the `package-linux` line to match your target architecture._
-- **Open Source Core** — Fork it, remix it, or build your own visor OS—INNERFACE.
+- **Open Source Core** — Fork it, remix it, or build your own visor sofware built on the INNERFACE foundation.
 Is made to be modded.

 ---

-## ⚙️ System Requirements
+## System Requirements

 INNERFACE is tuned for the **Raspberry Pi 4B or newer**, with **at least 4GB of RAM**.
 It has not been tested on lower-spec devices.

 ---

-## 🛠️ Build Status
+## Build Status

 Actively being developed.
 Suggestions and questions welcome, contacts as follows.
 Discord: cynicalandrew